wormhole-foundation/wormhole/algorand/README.md

     * Account (`guardian_addr` and `new_guardian_addr`) for storing total guardian count , the guardian public keys and guardian set expiration time.
 * Once generated, the accounts are opted-in and rekeyed to the core application.

-Briefly, the semantics of the transaction when _TmplSig_ is "attached" to a stateful app is:
+Briefly, the semantics of the transaction when _TmplSig_ is "attached" to a stateful app are:
 1. Optin of LogicSig to target stateful contract `TMPL_APP_ID` for the app to use LogicSig account local storage
 2. Rekey of LogicSig to escrow address for the smart contract to become the sole "governor" of the LogicSig account address